neverping/neverping/README.md

 #### Operating System 💽

 Sun Solaris, CentOS, Red Hat Enterprise Linux, Ubuntu Server LTS, LinuxMint (user and supporter).
-Former Windows and MacOSX user.
+Former Windows and MacOSX user, but not an enthusiast on both of them anymore.

 #### Monitoring tools 📈